CameronTrumpy/PomBox/README.md

 Download either the latest version of the classic IDE, or try out the new 2.0 IDE which is in its beta stages right now, at the [Arduino website](https://www.arduino.cc/en/software).

 2.**Add ESP-8266 Libraries**
 Once installed, go to `File -> Preferences` in the navigation menu.
-Enter the URL "http://arduino.esp8266.com/stable/package_esp8266com_index.json” into Additional Board Manager URLs field and click the “OK” button.
+Enter the URL "http://arduino.esp8266.com/stable/package_esp8266com_index.json" into Additional Board Manager URLs field and click the “OK” button.

-3.**Select your board**
+3.**Select your Board**
 Select your model board on `Tools -> Board`, and once your board is connected to your PC, select the correct USB device in `Tools -> Port`.

 ## 3. Testing your Arduino